Typelixir/typelixir/lib/TYPE_SYSTEM.md

 func4([1, :two, "three"])   # wrong
 ```

-A map with more key-value pairs can be used insted of a map with less entries.
+A map with more key-value pairs can be used instead of a map with less entries.
 The next function is applicable to maps that have at least one key-value pair, with atom keys and the first value has atom type:

 ```elixir
 @spec func5(%{atom => atom}) :: boolean